 A sequence having no children is syntactically legal in DFDL.
 In the data stream, such a sequence can have non-zero length LeftFraming and RightFraming regions, but the SequenceContent region in between must be empty.
 It is a processing error if the SequenceContent region of an empty sequence has non-zero length when parsing.

 XML schema does not define an empty sequence that is the content model of a complex type definition as effective content so any DFDL annotations on such a construct would be ignored.
 It is a Schema Definition Error if the empty sequence is the content model of a complex type, or if a complex type has nothing in its content model at all.

+A hidden group reference is indicated in DFDL using an empty sequence such as <xs:sequence dfdl:hiddenGroupRef="QName"/>.
+To XML Schema this is an empty sequence group; hence it is an SDE if this appears as the model group of a complex type.
+Otherwise this is not considered an empty sequence, but a group reference.

 Sequence Groups with Separators

 Additional properties apply to sequence groups that use text delimiters to separate one occurrence of a member of the group from the next.
 Such a delimiter is called a separator.
 DFDL provides several properties that control the parsing and writing of separators, and satisfy the requirement to model sequences where: